Your family is in safe hands with ASC migration

-Australian Family Visa is a very common application for us as we find many people want to bring their partners or other family members from their home country to come and live in Australia.
-The most popular visas in this category are Partner and Fiance Visas .
+An Australian Family Visa is a very common application for us as we find many people want to bring their partners or other family members from their home country to come and live in Australia.
+The most popular visas in this category are Partner and Fiance Visas.

 Unfortunately, it’s not always as easy as that.
-The Department of Immigration (DoHA) has very strict rules governing who can come to Australia and for how long.
+The Department of Home Affairs (DoHA) has very strict rules governing who can come to Australia and for how long.

 Family Visas are among the most popular but can be difficult to secure.
-It is best to have each family member’s visa eligibility first before discussing the details of your migration pathway.
+It is best to have each family member’s visa eligibility first before discussing the details of their migration pathway.

-Many people have high hopes for bringing their partner or de-facto spouse, parent, child or remaining relative to live with them in Australia, but quickly become frustrated at the sometimes confusing application process and what can feel like impossible-to-meet requirements
+Many people have high hopes for bringing their partner, de-facto spouse, parent, child or remaining relative to live with them in Australia, but quickly become frustrated at the sometimes confusing application process and what can feel like impossible-to-meet requirements

-The process is not straight-forward as you may think, so please engage the professionals at ASC Migration to help you and ensure that you have the documentation you need in order to provide the proof for any visa in the Family visa category.
+The process is not straight-forward as you may think, so please engage the professionals at ASC Migration to help you.
+This will ensure that you are guided to providing the documentary evidence you need in order to enhance an application for any visa in the Family visa category.

 Due to the complicated application process and requirements, it is quite common for people pursuing Family Visas to seek professional assistance after having an application rejected.